-Richard joined the Board in January 2013 and serves on the Education Committee and the Search and Governance Committee.
+John joined the Board in January 2014 and serves on the Education Committee and the Search and Governance Committee.

 Richard is currently ‘Quaker in Residence’ at Hampstead Meeting.
 He also served on the Board of Sidcot (Quaker) School for seven years.
 Richard ran a successful training business for many years and has a strong interest in marketing.

 Richard is a former pupil of the school and joined the Board in January 2011.
-He is on the Finance Committee, and Strategic Development Committee.
+He is on the Finance Committee, and Strategic Development Committee, and assists with Marketing.

 Andrew has a background in Financial Services.
 He spent 16 years working in commercial and retail banking, running Change Management and Human Resources teams and projects, including 4 years living and working in sub-Saharan Africa: Lusaka and Johannesburg.